Connect with a certified trainer for free

 Cervical Myelopathy Causes, Symptoms & Treatment Options

-Cervical myelopathy, also referred to as cervical spondylotic myelopathy (CSM), is an injury to the cervical spine (neck region) caused by cervical spinal stenosis.
-Cervical spinal stenosis is a narrowing of the spinal canal, which can lead to compression of the spinal cord.
+Cervical myelopathy, also referred to as cervical spondylotic myelopathy (CSM), is a cervical spine condition affecting the neck region, caused by cervical spinal stenosis.
+Cervical spinal stenosis is the narrowing of the spinal canal, which can result in compression of the spinal cord.
+The spinal canal runs through the vertebrae and protects the spinal cord.

-Cervical Myelopathy Hero Image 2
+Cervical Myelopathy Hero Image

 What causes Cervical Myelopathy?